Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 #### Rootfs Providers

-  The 'rootfs' is the root file system.
+The `rootfs` is the root file system.

 `rootfs_provider` identifies the mechanism that provides the root file system for the node.